OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-cd-to-co/index.md

 ![](backuptrigger.png "width=500")
 *A scheduled backup.*

 While it took some processing to find the name of the pod to perform the backup, this script is not particularly complicated.
 Seasoned system administrators have no doubt seen far more intricate management scripts than this.
 Nor is the ability to run a script on a schedule all that ground breaking.
-So what value have we added here in this continuous operations phase of our CI/CD/CO pipeline?
+So what value have we added here in this operations phase of our DevOps lifecycle?

 First, we were able to reuse both the existing AWS credentials as well as the Kubernetes target configured with the EKS cluster details.
 Because Octopus already knows how to deploy to our infrastructure, we can  manage that same infrastructure without duplicating credentials and other settings like URLs.